Jerick McKinnon: Kansas City Chiefs

-2021 season

-McKinnon signed a one-year contract with the Kansas City Chiefs on April 30, 2021.
+McKinnon signed a one-year contract with the Chiefs on April 30, 2021.
 He was placed on injured reserve on November 30.
 He was activated on January 1, 2022.
-In the regular season-ending Week 18 game against the Denver Broncos, McKinnon scored his first rushing touchdown with Kansas City.
-The Chiefs defeated the Broncos 28-24.
+In the regular season-ending Week 18 game against the Denver Broncos, McKinnon scored his first ever rushing touchdown with Kansas City.
+The Chiefs defeated the Broncos 28–24.
 In the Wild Card Round against the Pittsburgh Steelers, McKinnon scored a receiving touchdown as part of a 142-scrimmage yard day in the 42–21 victory.
 He re-signed with the team on June 14, 2022.

-2022 season

-In week 13, McKinnon had seven receptions for 112 receiving yards and two receiving touchdowns in the 34–28 victory over the Denver Broncos.
-In week 17, McKinnon set an NFL record with five consecutive games with receiving touchdowns, a feat never before accomplished by a running back.
+In Week 13 of the 2022 season, McKinnon had seven receptions for 112 receiving yards and two receiving touchdowns in the 34–28 victory over the Broncos.
+In Week 17, McKinnon set an NFL record with five consecutive games with receiving touchdowns, a feat never before accomplished by a running back.
 He increased the streak to six games in Week 18.
 McKinnon finished the 2022 season with 72 carries for 291 rushing yards and one rushing touchdown to go along with 56 receptions for 512 receiving yards and nine receiving touchdowns.
 His nine receiving touchdowns led the league for receiving touchdowns among running backs.
 In addition, he set a franchise record for most receiving touchdowns by a running back in a season.
-McKinnon later helped the Chiefs win Super Bowl LVII over the Philadelphia Eagles.
-In the game, McKinnon caught three passes for 15 yards and carried four times for 34 yards, including a crucial play in which he gave himself up short of the goal line following a 9-yard gain on Kansas City’s final drive—allowing the Chiefs to run an additional minute-plus off the clock and kick the game-winning field goal with eight seconds left.
+McKinnon later helped the Chiefs win Super Bowl LVII over the Eagles.
+In the game, McKinnon caught three passes for 15 yards and carried four times for 34 yards, including a crucial play in which he gave himself up short of the goal line following a 9-yard gain on Kansas City's final drive—allowing the Chiefs to run an additional minute-plus off the clock and kick the game-winning field goal with eight seconds left.

+McKinnon re-signed with the Chiefs on May 2, 2023.
+On December 24, McKinnon was place on injured reserve prior to Week 16, ending his regular season.
+He was activated on February 10, 2024, in time for Super Bowl LVIII.
+In the Super Bowl, McKinnon caught two passes for 15 yards in the Chiefs overtime victory against McKinnon's former team, the San Francisco 49ers.